gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 protection engines used by the CRYPTO chunk when performing the SCTP handshake and negotiating support.
-Entries in the registry requires a protection engine name, a reference to the specification for the protection engine and a contact.
+Entries in the registry requires a protection engine name, a reference to the specification for the protection engine, and a contact.
 Each entry will be assigned by IANA a unique 16-bit unsigned integer identifier for their protection engine.
 Values 0-65534 are available for assignment.
 Value 65535 is reserved for future extension.
 The proposed general form of the